ShengHangNB/41004-Capstone/README.md

 Move the node in the “year” bar and then you will see the change in the graph.

-## Other function in the navigation boxes
+## Description for other navigation bars
 1.label: display the node label or not in the graph. <br>
 2.nodeSize: change the node size based on the “record” attribute 	in the node dataset.
 (Avoid the node overlap)  <br>
 3.edgeSize: change the edge size based on the “weight” attribute 	in the edge dataset.  <br>